Oneo64/The-Mirk-of-Agmundr/Characters/Alfrir.md

  - "Ljörn, think about it!
 We could become-"
  - "Hey.
 Are you still thinking about Álahringr?"
  - "I told you this land would be prosperous.
-And they're going to Fjörðvík, father is.
+And, they're going to Fjörðvík, father is.
 The war won't touch them there.
 You don't need to worry about them."
  - "Yes, it's annoying."
  - "The explorers took three days, I heard."
  - "See them?"
  - "Look at the man's helmet."
  - "I never seen one like it."
  - "Ljörn, what are you-"
+ - "Wait.
+Wait, the wolves."
+ - "I want to go there, we can see better."
+ - "They look as if they won't wake til noon."
+ - "We are two men.
+And, we didn't sail three days in rain and thunder just to idle in a house!"

  - "Ljörn, stop that!"
  - "Don't lie.
 You had the same thing on the boat.
 I know you were awake, so don't fool me now."

  - "Ugh... nasty thing.
 It's gone done me."

 ### Goals